csgosmorf/MathTheorem-PageRank/README.md

 The full output (with numerical scores) from the PageRank algorithm is in ranks17.json

+The list of all propositions on proofwiki (i.e. titles of pages with a "Theorem" section) are in propositions.json

 Before running list_them.py, I ran rank.py until it reached the output: i = 85: error = 1.8378147248534777e-06